keeeparis/todos-app/README.md

-This is simple To-DO app.
+This is simple TO-DO app.
 All data is stored in mysql database.

 You can: